-There were 16 Bomb Stations on a Lancaster and the Aircraft was loaded in order to keep the Aircraft stable when the bombs were dropped.
-The switchgear inside the Bomb bay was numbered 1-16.
+There were 16 Bomb Stations on a Lancaster and the Aircraft was loaded in order to keep the Aircraft stable when the Bombs were dropped.
+The switchgear inside the Bomb Bay was numbered 1-16.
 As well as Bombs, being a Pathfinder Unit, we had to load flares of different colours, which indicated Clear Visibility, Part Visibility or Full Cloud.
 Part of the job was to get the Order correct.
 We had wheels to turn like on an Enigma Machine.
-The Wheel was numbered and you turned the Wheel to reflect the order in which the load would be dropped from the Cockpit.
-The Bombs could be nose fused or tail fused, depending on how you wanted them to explode.
+The Wheel was numbered and you turned the Wheel to reflect the order in which the Load would be dropped from the Cockpit.
+The Bombs could be Nose Fused or Tail Fused, depending on how you wanted them to explode.
 When the Aircraft came back it was their job to check the switches and check that all the Bombs had gone away correctly with the Fuses Activated.
 When we got a Bomb that had failed to release we reversed the process in which we loaded it and the Bomb would be sent back to the Bomb Dump.

-Typical Lancaster Bomb Load (Dec 43 to Feb 44) 1 x 4000-lbs, 640 x 4-lbs Incendiary and 16 x 30 lbs Incendiary.
+Typical Lancaster Bomb Load (December 43 to February 44) 1 x 4000-lbs, 640 x 4-lbs Incendiary and 16 x 30 lbs Incendiary.

 Bomb Fusing Point

-The “Nissen Hut” type structure is formed by the erection of 5in x 4in (125mm x 100mm) steel ribs at approximately 4’-6” centres to form the semi-circle shape.
-The ribs were then clad with heavy gauge galvanised “big 6” sheets bolted to the framework.
-The entire structure was then covered in earth to form a blast mound.
-To give extra protection, and in the case of any accidents, the floor of the bomb fusing point was laid 4’-6” (1.35m) below ground level.
-Access was gained by pairs of doors at either end of the structure and a sloping ramp was also constructed at either end due to it being below ground level.
-These ramps were graded over a distance of 38’-0” (11.6m).
-Paperwork detailing the bomb quantity, bomb fuse type and fuse setting would be sent to the Bomb Fusing Point in readiness for the arrival of the bombs.
-The Bomb Trolley would be towed into the Nissen Hut were the Armourers would fit and set the Bomb Fuse in accordance with the instructions.
-Once Fusing was completed the bombs were towed out of the Fusing Point exiting by the opposite end and then to the awaiting Aircraft which were dispersed around the Airfield.
+The “Nissen Hut” type structure is formed by the erection of 5in x 4in (125mm x 100mm) Steel Ribs at approximately 4’-6” centres to form the semi-circle shape.
+The Ribs were then clad with heavy gauge galvanised “Big 6” sheets bolted to the framework.
+The entire structure was then covered in earth to form a Blast Mound.
+To give extra protection, and in the case of any accidents, the Floor of the Bomb Fusing Point was laid 4’-6” (1.35M) below ground level.
+Access was gained by pairs of doors at either end of the structure and a sloping Ramp was also constructed at either end due to it being below Ground Level.
+These Ramps were graded over a distance of 38’-0” (11.6M).
+Paperwork detailing the Bomb quantity, Bomb Fuse Type & Fuse Setting would be sent to the Bomb Fusing Point in readiness for the arrival of the bombs.
+The Bomb Trolley would be towed into the Nissen Hut were the Armourers would fit & set the Bomb Fuse in accordance with the instructions.
+Once Fusing was completed the Bombs were towed out of the Fusing Point exiting by the opposite end and then to the awaiting Aircraft which were dispersed around the Airfield.

 I remember a Bomb Aimer saying to me that he wouldn’t mess with the Fuses because he didn’t know what he was doing.
 That impressed me.
 He was out there every night risking his life but he had that respect for what we were doing.
 I never forgot that.
 The busiest year was 1943-1944.
 I would be 9am before you came off shift sometimes and you’d be back on at 1pm preparing for the next Operation.
 The Aircraft would take-off at 8pm-9pm depending on the time of year and then come back early morning.
-I remember we lost two Master Bombers over the Marshalling Yards at Le Mans in France.
+I remember we lost 2- Master Bombers over the Marshalling Yards at Le Mans in France.
 I went to an Aircraft and a Pilot said they’d died.
 He said; “Fraser’s gone”.
-Fraser was an 80 trip New Zealander.
+Fraser was an 80 Ops New Zealander.
 His Deputy followed behind him.
-I spent VE Day guarding Aircraft at an Operational Training Unit.
-We were confined to Camp because Group were concerned that people may set fire to our Aircraft as part of the celebrations.
+I spent VE-Day Guarding Aircraft at an Operational Training Unit.
+We were confined to Camp because Group were concerned that people may set Fire to our Aircraft as part of the celebrations.
 So there were no drinks for us, we spent the night Patrolling!